-The air cooled condensing unit assembly requires unobstructed air flow to operate efficiently.
+The condensing unit assembly requires unobstructed air flow to operate efficiently.
 A four foot space between each intake side and a wall or other cabinet is recommended.
-Provide at least 2 feet of space above the air cooled condenser for proper air flow.

-Do not place where the air cooled condenser will pick up hot discharged air from an air conditioner or other refrigeration system condensing unit.
+Do not place where it will pick up hot discharged air from an air conditioner or other refrigeration system condensing unit.